hansungj/NLPLab/nli/pretrain_mlm/README.md

 ## Masking approaches
  We randomly choose 30% of all the tokens for masking.
 For each of the chosen tokens one of the following three actions is taken:
  1) the token is replaced with a masking token [MASK] with probability of 80%;
- 2) the token is replaced with another token, randomly chosen from the dictionary with probability of 10\%;
+ 2) the token is replaced with another token, randomly chosen from the dictionary with probability of 10%;
- 3) the token is left unchanged with probability of 10\%.
+ 3) the token is left unchanged with probability of 10%.

+Another, deprecated version is as follows: each token is replaced with a masking token [MASK] with probability of 15%.
 # Fine-tuning Stage
 The further pretrained model is supposed to be used in 2 different ways:
-1.

-2.
+1. Replacing BERT base model (made freely available by Huggingface) within our BERT-concat model (see nli/model/Transformers.py)

+2. Replace BERT base model (made freely available by Huggingface) within our BERT-concat model (see nli/model/BertBasedDualEncoder.py)